 - Ongoing Version Management - As operators roll out new softphone client versions, they can push these changes out to their existing customer base using the CCS.
 Operators can also set these upgrades as optional or mandatory to their end users.

-- Device Tracking and Management - Allows administrators to set limits for maximum numbers of devices per user based on Profile and/or User level attributes.
+- Device Tracking and Management - Allows administrators to set limits for maximum numbers of devices per user and/or set limits for maximum number of devices per group.

 - License Management - Operators and IT managers can build pools of license keys which can be drawn upon as part of the end user provisioning process.
 Support for individual and group licenses is provided.